stanford-scs/uudev/uudev.1.md

 	    xsetwacom set $dev MapToOutput HEAD-2
 	done

 Why match for empty `HID_UNIQ`?
-Again, no idea--this is just trial and error.
+Again, no idea---this is just trial and error.
 There seem to be multiple devices that get added for the tablet, so to avoid running this command multiple times, or, worse, running it too early when not all the devices are ready (e.g., the touch screen might be ready but not the stylus) testing for an empty or missing `HID_UNIQ` seems to do the trick.

-Say you want to unlock your screen by killing the `xsecurelock` lock program every time your phone connects to bluetooth.
+Say you want to unlock your screen by killing the `xsecurelock` program every time your phone connects to bluetooth.
 (To do this, obviously you must trust your phone with the `bluetoothctl` `trust` command, so that it can connect automatically.)
 The following stanza